Angeleknows/Fountainhead/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
 Coucou! ¡Hola!
 My name is Eder Hernández and I'm a second year master's candidate at Heinz College at Carnegie Mellon University studying Public Policy & Management.
 I'm originally from Santa Barbara, CA but have called Los Angeles, CA home since my early 20s.
 I love the outdoors, including hiking along the coast and finding new cute coffee shops.